How To Massively Improve The Quality Of Your Ideas

-Anchoring our ideas and allowing them to percolate as Brett Kelly suggests often produces a deeper, more nuanced response.
-Our minds make connections unconsciously and by creating a space for this alchemy to work we are adopting a wise passivity.
+Anchoring our ideas and allowing them to percolate as Brett Kelly suggests often produces a more profound, more nuanced response.
+Our minds make connections unconsciously, and by creating a space for this alchemy to work, we are adopting a wise passivity.

-Allowing the idea to sit quietly in the background without worrying away at it is what Brett is getting at.
-Be patient, and you’ll find that some of your best ideas will emerge more completely formed by following this route.
+Allowing the idea to sit quietly in the background without worrying about it is what Brett means.
+Be patient, and you’ll find that some of your best ideas will emerge more wholly formed by following this route.

 2. Manage Your Reactions